dolittle/Studio/Source/DevTool/README.md

 * Add default Portal layout with navigation structure and iframe setup - leverage deep-linking support
   * Template should have a default landing page with a couple of graphs on it

-* BUG: Process name should not be /bin/sh - but the command that was run

 * BUG: Inconsistent URLs - Portals API and GraphQL is served on /api/portal and /portal/graphql - while DevCentral assumes without the prefix for a portal

 * BUG: Make content scrollable